infonl/solr-app-magnolia-module/README.md

 License
 -------
-Released under the GPLv3, see LICENSE.txt.
+Released under the MIT License, see LICENSE.txt.

 Feel free to use this app, but if you modify the source code please fork this project on Github.